 Four initiatives make up the ARNA KMb focus at present:

 - Proceedings.
-As a part of the conference experience, ARNA established Conference Proceedings beginning in 2014.
-The Proceedings are published annually on the ARNA website and have proven to be a useful open-access, peer-reviewed resource for action researchers throughout the Americas and around the world.
-The mix of Spanish and English papers reflects ARNA’s commitment to multi-vocality in all our work, and the inclusion of reports of practitioner research along with the more formal contributions of university researchers represents ARNA’s intention to support a more horizontal perspective on knowledge production and dissemination.
+As a part of the conference experience, ARNA has published Conference Proceedings annually beginning in 2014.
+The Proceedings provide a useful open-access, peer-reviewed resource for action researchers throughout the Americas and around the world.
+The mix of Spanish, English, French and Portuguese papers reflects ARNA’s commitment to multi-vocality in all our work, and the inclusion of reports of practitioner research along with the theoretical contributions of university researchers represents ARNA’s intention to support a more horizontal perspective on knowledge production and dissemination.

 - Knowledge Democracy.
 ARNA established its Knowledge Democracy Initiative in 2017, following the convening of the 1st Global Assembly for Knowledge Democracy in Cartagena, Colombia in conjunction with ARNA’s 5th Annual Conference.
 ARNA’s Strategic Priorities for 2020-2025, established through a 2019 planning process, positioned work on Knowledge Democracy as “Strategic Priority #`1.”